bootcoder/extra_print/README.md

 Extra print is a fork of an idea originally put together by Dev Bootcamp grad Shawn Watson with his [attn_rubygem](https://github.com/its-swats/attn_rubygem).

+This gem was designed on a terminal with a black background.
+I personally feel everybody should be rolling a black b/g but I get it.
+Really I'm just putting this here to say that if it doesn't look good on your white b/g,,, sorry.
+(Also open a PR :-)

 ## Installation

 ```bash
 dev :> gem install extra_print
 ```

 ## Usage

 It's as simple as requiring the gem in your project.
 Once required, extra_print has 2 modes, and a handful of colorization options.

 Require the gem in your file